rjellis/pijp-dti/README.md

 ```

 This will run the code(s) through steps 1-4 unless `--nocontinue` was used.
 The code(s) will be ready for MaskQC once step 4 (Mask) is complete.
+The flag `-n 10` tells
+the pipeline to stage 10 cases.

 2) Use `maskqc` to QC the completed code(s)